Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 In the first term, the Council will assess the tasks based on their own discretion.
 A scoring system will be put into place in next terms.

+## All WGs

+#### 1. Formally introduce processes/procedures/standards
+Create and get approval from the Council (via proposal) for all significant processes/procedures/standards a working group needs to function effectively.

+#### 2. Update Documentation
+Review all sources of documentation related to a working group (such as Notion, Github, Handbook, etc.) and update any outdated information.

+#### 3. Provide reports
+Submit your plan for the next term no later than 14400 blocks before the end of the current term.
+Please follow the specified [format](https://joystream.notion.site/Working-Group-Summary-976c881decb744b08c8f375a06807fa3).

+#### 4. Develop startegic plan
+Create an initial outline for a working group's strategic plan that covers more than one year period.
+Please be as detailed as possible.

+#### 5. Intellectual property

+Let's find out which intellectual property and digital assets will stay with JSG and which will be transferred to a working group.
+Prepare the list of such assets with their name, description and URLs.

+Some more questions on this:

+- Usage: How will we use these new assets?
+- Payments: Who will pay for the services?
+What's the procedure?
+- Asset protection: How will DAO protect their assets?
+Each time new members join the Joystream DAO council, it is important to ensure that they do not misuse its resources.
+These individuals will possess privileged information, which could cause harm to the DAO if it is not managed responsibly.

 ## Storage WG

 #### 1. Setup storage system